whatmakeart/whatmakeart.github.io/content/articles/reproducibility-in-art.md

 </figcaption>
 </figure>

-## Which is the Original?

 When making a print, which is the original, the block or plate?
 The first print?
 The best print?
 Does it matter?
 Would you pay more money for the fist print edition or for the ten-thousandth print edition if both were identical except for their order in the sequence of production.

 Andy Warhol used printmaking's ability to make multiples to examine concepts of originality and media in pop culture.

-## Reproduction and Appropriation Legal or Illegal?
+### Reproduction and Appropriation Legal or Illegal?

 Sometimes the choice of media of a work can be a source of originality but not always.
 Jeff Koons made a 3D sculpture of a postcard of two people holding a group of puppies.
 The original postcard was a 3D photograph by professional photographer, Art Rogers, and Koon's sculpture was a false color 3D object based on the photo.
 Koons did not acquire rights to use the image.
 US courts decided that the work was not fair use and the artist violated the [copyright](../copyright/copyright-for-artists.md) of Art Rogers regardless of the media used to create or transform the work into a new form.[^koons-fair-use]